 Alive and Active

-There is a famous and often quoted verse in Scripture about the “Word of God” that is often misinterpreted.
-This misinterpretation is so pervasive that it has become the dominant understanding of the text.1 That verse is Hebrews 4:12, and that understanding is that it is talking about the Bible.
+There is a famous and often quoted verse in Scripture about the “Word of God” that is frequently misinterpreted.
+This misinterpretation is so pervasive that it has become the dominant understanding of the text.1 That verse is Hebrews 4:12, and the understanding is that it is talking about the Bible.